natedugg/icapital-with-ai/README.md

 Given the fact that I didn't get far at all with my first attempt to build this project without AI, I decided to see how far I could get with it.
 With ChatGPT's help, I was, in fact, able to get most of the basic intended functionality working.

 I found that AI dramatically sped up the application setup/configuration phase on both the front and back ends, allowing me to dive into the actual implementation much more quickly.
-That being said, there were some manual configuration issues that came up after trying to use the ChatGPT-generated files, since ChatGPT didn't include all of the required installation files to setup working React and Rails applications.
+That being said, there were some manual configuration issues that came up after trying to use the ChatGPT-generated files, since ChatGPT didn't include all of the required installation files to set up working React and Rails applications.

 My process was iterative, which means I started by asking ChatGPT to build an application satisfying the most basic requirements.
 Then I added functionality piece by piece, verifying each step as I went.

-**Result**
 I was left with a basically functional full-stack application.
 I didn't spend any time trying to add styling to the user interface, but I believe that ChatGPT could have made those improvements with a few more simple prompts.
 Additionally, I believe that with more time, every item listed in the **What's Left** section below could have been addressed (or assisted) by an AI with very careful, specific prompting.

 ## What's Left